 The B complex vitamins are important for nerve function, generation, and repair.
 They are thought to help with neuropathy through their analgesic (pain-relieving) and anti-inflammatory properties along with their role in nerve health and regeneration.

-It is important not to take more than 200 mg/day vitamin B6 or increased neuropathic symptoms can occur.
+It is important not to take more than 200 mg/day vitamin B6 or increased neuropathy symptoms can occur.

 Acetyl-L-carnitine (ALC) is a compound that plays a role in nerve growth and neurotransmitter modulation in the nervous system.
 In a meta-analysis of four randomized controlled trials, researchers concluded that ALC was effective at reducing pain in those with peripheral neuropathic pain.
 (12)